-DON'T make contact with pupils, family members or friends of pupils/family members outside of the school setting (either physical, verbal or online - this includes adding them as contacts on social media platforms).
+DON'T make contact with pupils outside of the school setting (either physical, verbal or online - this includes adding them as contacts on social media platforms).

 DON'T disclose any of your personal information to pupils.

 DON'T ask pupils for any personal information, unless it is absolutely necessary for school purposes and then ensure it is passed to the relevant school contact as soon as possible.